scicloj/scicloj.github.io/content/en/docs/community/groups/data-recur/index.md

 ## Future meetings

-* The R4Clj series meeting will continue roughly every two weeks.
+* The R4Clj series meeting will continue in the near future.
+If you are interested in joining, please let us know.

 ## Past meetings